 University of Birmingham staff and alumni recognised in 2026 New Year Honours

-Staff and alumni recognised for their service to military education, social equality, gene therapy and higher education, and to technology in the West Midlands
+Service to military education, social equality, gene therapy, higher education, sport and technology in the West Midlands recognised.

-Staff and alumni recognised for their service to military education, social equality, gene therapy and higher education, and to technology in the West Midlands
+Service to military education, social equality, gene therapy, higher education, sport and technology in the West Midlands recognised.

 Academic and military educator Professor David Dunn has been appointed a Member of the Order of the British Empire (MBE) in recognition of his services to military education and to recruitment.